marcgg/marcgg.github.com/_posts/2017-09-04-manager-you-want.md

 category: blog
 featured: true
 tag: Management
+socialmediapreview: "Management Style"
 ---

 We've all had managers, some were good, some were bad, so of course when offered the opportunity to take on a leadership role it's clear that we'd want to be on the "good" side of this spectrum... but what does it mean?

 The simplest answer would be "be someone that I would have loved being managed by".